theforeman/theforeman.org/_posts/2018-05-23-getting-foreman-search-results-into-your-puppet-manifest.md

 Use cases about monitoring or backups are standard.
 Lets try to build an other example where we can use the Foreman search engine.

-Imagine that you are managing nodes with puppet and they are in `hostgroups` like `secure_base/role`.
+Imagine that you are managing nodes with a Puppet Server and they are in `hostgroups` like `secure_base/role`.
 Where `secure_base` permits to apply all common settings to all your nodes in a secured environment.
 And `role` permits to apply settings dedicated to the role of a node.
 Now, lets say you have the constraint to not use a dns.
 And your customer would like to call hosts in a humain way, so with names and not with IPs.
 I already met this use case.
 Fortunatly, servers were using only one ip address.

-So you have to manage your `/etc/hosts` with puppet or you become crazy.
+So you have to manage your `/etc/hosts` with a configuration management tool or you become crazy.

-If each node execute the following code :
+If each Puppet node execute the following code :

 ```
   $query = foreman({foreman_user => 'apiuser',